Anatomic Pathology Program

 - Residents will be evaluated based on direct observation by faculty.

-- Verbal feedback will be given by attending pathologists each day of service.
+- Verbal feedback should be sought from attending pathologists at end of each week of service.

 - After each rotation, residents will be evaluated by faculty in New Innovations.